sedovmo/ASAM-CMP-Modules/README.md

 ```

 #### Analog data
-You can use any simple sample type as analog input data.
-If you have `Int16` or `Int32` with or without Post Scaling property the data will be copied directly into the ASAM CMP message payload.
-In other cases it will be converted to an `Int32` sample type with Post Scaling property.
+You can use any simple sample type if Post Scaling is applied, raw data should be 'Int16' or 'Int32'.
+In case raw data type doesn't match this requirement the signal will be treaten as unscaled
-**Add more constraints on Analog data**
+You can use any simple sample type without Post Scaling.
+In this case range 'min/max' should be provided and the data from input signal will be scaled internally.
+In case connected signal doesn't have 'min/max' range connection will not be established with corresponding log record.

 ### Data Sink Structure
 You can add multiple Capture FBs to the AsamCmpDataSink FB.